eskay993/gamefiles/psi-ops-the-mindgate-conspiracy/README.md

 10. Choose whether you want to skip the intro videos from drop-down and click `Continue`.
 11. Let the installer do it's thing.
 12. Done!
 Run the game and enjoy!
-> Note 1: Controller must be on before running the game for it to be recognised.

 <br>